-Ford spent his summers at the Tony Award-winning Williamstown Theatre Festival, where he worked with Tony Award-nominated director Sheryl Kaller, Obie Award-winning playwright and MacArthur Fellow Sam Hunter, Princess Grace Award-winning director Lila Neugebauer and Tony Award-winning playwright Richard Nelson.
-His stage credits in New York include the titular role in “Macbeth” and "The Cherry Orchard" at NYU, his one-man show as young Orson Welles, and his few turns as Mercutio in the off-Broadway production of “Romeo and Juliet.
+Ford spent his summers at the Tony Award-winning Williamstown Theatre Festival, where he worked with Tony Award-nominated director Sheryl Kaller, Obie Award-winning playwright and MacArthur Fellow Sam Hunter, Princess Grace Award-winning director Lila Neugebauer, and Tony Award-winning playwright Richard Nelson.
+His stage credits include the titular role in Macbeth and Firs in The Cherry Orchard at NYU, his one-man show as young Orson Welles, and his few turns as Mercutio in the off-Broadway production of Romeo and Juliet.

-Ford made his feature film debut at Cannes in Joakim Trier's “Louder Than Bombs.”
-CODE BLACK is his first regular role on series television.
+Ford made his feature film debut at Cannes in Joakim Trier's Louder Than Bombs.
+Code Black is his first regular role on series television.

-Whether throwing darts, playing board games, going to the theatre, or cooking fried chicken and biscuits, Ford brings his Southern charm to Los Angeles with a smile, a laugh, and a pair of his cowboy boots always close by: "My grandfather said it best – ‘I don't know an occasion you can't wear boots to.'"
+Whether throwing darts, playing board games, going to the theatre, or cooking fried chicken and biscuits, Ford brings his Southern charm to Los Angeles with a smile, a laugh, and a pair of his cowboy boots always close by: "My grandfather said it best, 'I don't know an occasion you can't wear boots to.'"

 Currently, he resides in Los Angeles.
 His birthday is Dec.
 22. Follow him on Twitter @IAmHarryFord and Instagram @iamharryford.